Watlington Hill and the Wormsley Estate – An Emblematic Chilterns Walk

 Watlington Hill is a part of the Chiltern Escarpment that is owned and managed by the National Trust.
 It consists of 45 hectares of land and reaches a peak altitude of 235 meters.
 Watlington Hill is a nationally important wildlife site home to a large assemblage of wild flowers, butterflies, birds, mosses, lichens and fungi - many of them rare or scarce.
 The short chalk grassland turf was originally created by centuries of sheep grazing, but it is now maintained by a population of rabbits and deer.
 Ant-hills, some of which are quite ancient, add additional interest, and areas of woodland and scrub complete the scene.
 One of the main aims of conservation management at the site has been to reduce the level of tree and scrub cover that grew rapidly when the rabbit population was decimated by myxomatosis in the 1950s.
 The purpose of this work is to maintain the delicate chalk habitat that is vital for the survival of rare species of fauna and invertebrates at the site.
 This work is largely carried out by National Trust volunteers; please contact us if you are interested.

 Go through the gate to an area of open, closely cropped grassland.
 Continue on the grassy path ahead of you.
 You will soon see fine views on your right towards Pyrton Hill and Shirburn Hill further to the northeast along the Chiltern Escarpment.
 Continue straight ahead along the ridge of Watlington Hill.
 After 400 metres the path heads more steeply downhill and slightly to the right.
 Keeping to the right, head downhill towards the White Mark.
+There’s a bench here with lovely views towards Watlington and the Oxford plain.

 The Watlington White Mark